 Every type of fabric needs a different sewing machine presser foot adjustment.
 Here you’ll learn how to change the presser foot tension on a sewing machine according to your own project!
+This may be the best kept secret of your sewing machine!

 Singer sewing machine presser foot adjustment